-One of the benefits of this degree is that it has a broad range of modules.
+One of the benefits of this Honours Degree is that it has a broad range of modules.
 The main focus of the degree is programming, so you will learn languages such as Python, Java, C, JavaScript and PHP.
-You will also learn about databases (where and how data is stored), operating systems, object-oriented programming, application development, software testing and many more topics.
+You will also learn about databases (where and how data is stored), operating systems, object-oriented programming, application development, software testing, data analytics and many more topics.
+You can also take elective modules in a selection of areas.
+You will complete projects on your own and in groups throughout the degree, which will prepare you for working in industry.